pryschepadaryna/CurrencyUpdater/README.md

 - execute `mvn fmt:format` command in console
 - Install Idea `google-java-format` plugin.
 The plugin will be disabled by default.
-To enable it in the current project, go to `File→Settings...→google-java-format Settings` (or `IntelliJ IDEA→Preferences...→Other Settings→google-java-format Settings` on macOS) and uncheck the Enable `google-java-format`
+To enable it in the current project, go to `File→Settings...→google-java-format Settings` (or `IntelliJ IDEA→Preferences...→Other Settings→google-java-format Settings` on macOS) and uncheck the Enable `google-java-format` checkbox.
+  (A notification will be presented when you first open a project offering to do this for you.).
+When enabled, it will replace the normal Reformat Code action, which can be triggered from the Code menu or with the Ctrl-Alt-L (by default) keyboard shortcut.

   # Supported endpoints